Rodolfo47/Pseudomonas_sp.OLsAu1/README.md

 # *Pseudomonas* sp.
+OLsAu1

+This is the bioinformatics repository that contains the code we use to assemble, annotate, and assign a species to the OLsAu1 strain.

+This genome is available from NCBI (JAVGXC000000000) and corresponding to the article:

+**Whole-genome sequence of *Pseudomonas yamanorum* OLsAu1 isolated from the edible wild ectomycorrhizal mushroom *Lactarius* sp. section Deliciosi**

-Rodolfo Ángeles y Diana Oaxaca
+The computational procedures were carried out by Rodolfo Ángeles and Diana Oaxaca at Kayab, CCG, UNAM cluster.

+Genome sequencing was performed by Rosario Ramírez Mendoza.

+The isolation of the strain was carried out by Juan José Almaraz Suárez.

+The conceptualization of the project, the coordination of the work team and the review of the manuscript were carried out by Jesús Pérez Moreno.

 February-August 2023

-## Aim and scope

-Rosario Ramírez Mendoza and Jesús Pérez Moreno obtained the Mi-Seq sequencing of the OLsAu1 strain of *Pseudomonas* sp. previously approximated to *Pseudomonas azotoformans* (Pineda-Mendoza et al. 2019).

-I'm going to generate the genome assembly and annotation of the strain.
-Later together we will decide the subsequent analyzes.

-All the bioinformatics processes were carried out in the Kayab, CCG, UNAM cluster.

-A *P. azotoformans* genome is reported (Fang et al. 2016).

-## To do list

-I will tick this list of activities and convert some ones into the sections of this binnacle

-- [x] Create the working directories in Kayab and on my laptop
-- [x] Upload sequencing data
+## Work flow

-- [x] Raw FastQC
+- [x] Assembly
   - [x] Cleaning
-- [x] Celan FastQC
-- [x] Backup clean data
   - [x] Assembling
-- [x] QUAST
-- [x] Assembly report
-- [x] BUSCO
+  - [x] Selecction and related

 - [x] Annotation
-- [ ] Genome descriptors table
-- [ ] Annotation report
-- [ ] Schedule second meeting
+  - [x] Prokka
+  - [x] EggNog

+- [x] Taxonomic placement
+  - [x] pyani

+## Assembly

-## Cleaning
+### Cleaning

 Ver la calidad de los datos crudos